microsoft/HoloJS/README.md

 ## Code sample

-A sample project is included for a 360-degree photo viewer.
-The sample takes a few moments to load the image and there is no loading indicator.
+A sample project is included for Windows Holographic.
+The sample takes a few moments to load and there is no loading indicator.

 The sample works on Windows Holographic by getting a holographic view matrix from the HoloJS host layer.
 This is done in JavaScript by calling window.getViewMatrix():